IvanGael/Flask-Chatbot-NLP/README.md

     - **NLTK**: Used for tokenizing the input message.
     - **SpaCy**: Used for named entity recognition (NER) and part-of-speech (POS) tagging.
     - **Transformers**: The chatbot uses the Huggingface `transformers` library with the `microsoft/DialoGPT-medium` model to generate responses to user inputs.

-3. **Frontend**: The web interface uses HTML and jQuery to handle user interactions and display the conversation.

 ## Examples